ogamespec/zanac/wiki/enemy_data.md

 The first 5 objects are reserved for Zanac (ship + 3 shots + 1 special shot).
 The `check_enemy_overflow` procedure therefore skips the first 5 slots.

-The term "enemy" should be understood in a broad sense - it is any game object (shots, bonus items, enemies, the player himself, etc.).
+The term "enemy" should be understood in a broad sense - it is any game object (shots, bonus items, enemies, the player, etc.).
 It was just initially assumed that it was only for enemies, but it turned out that the game universally handles all game objects, but the term "enemy" was retained.

 ## byte_528 - Type